For the most recent information available in Pennsylvania including vaccine details, go to PA Department of Health.

 Its effects in restoring breathing can be seen within 2-8 minutes.
 Side effects may include, but are not limited to: Body aches, fever, sweating, runny nose, shivering, irritability, diarrhea, nausea, vomiting, cramps, increased blood pressure or rapid heartbeat.

-In 2015, Dr. Rachel Levine, the current Secretary of Health for Pennsylvania, signed a standing order for the state that allows access to naloxone in local pharmacies.
+In 2015, Dr. Rachel Levine, the former Secretary of Health for Pennsylvania, signed a standing order for the state that allows access to naloxone in local pharmacies.
 There is no need for a prescription from another clinician.
 More information can be found at the Naloxone FAQ page on the PA Department of Drug & Alcohol Programs website.

 Magellan is committed to keeping you informed on how to quickly access treatment.